RajkumarGara/PicoW-TCP-UART-Bridge/README.md

 * **Now, what's the role of the main code in Pico?**
     * Retrieves the network credentials and server details from the `config.json`.
     * Upon TCP connection, sends its `Serial-ID` to the Pi in the first packet.
-    * Continuously checks for data in TCP or Serial; if it receives data from either, it sends that data to the other.
+    * Continuously checks for data in TCP and Serial; if it receives data from either, it sends that data to the other.

 ## Visual Overview
 * Checkout [detailed diagram](img/2.jpg).